Ghost in the Sheet: Gameplay

 The game is a point-and-click adventure game seen from a first-person point of view.
 To interact with physical objects the player uses the power of telekinesis.
 During the game the player learns other psychical abilities that help him solve multiple puzzles.
 There are also arcade-style mini games like smashing rats with bricks.

 Plot

 The game is a paranormal horror comedy adventure and follows a dead man who becomes a ghost forced to wear a sheet and work for an agency investigating paranormal activity in the mortal world.
 He is sent to the abandoned Sector Omega factory where he meets ghosts of its former inhabitants and investigates what happened.

-As the investigation progresses the protagonist becomes suspicious about his boss, who realizes it and sends his servant Oozy to eliminate him but a hungry monster eats Oozy.
+As the investigation progresses the protagonist becomes suspicious about his boss, who realizes it and sends his servant Oozy to eliminate him but a hungry monster eats Oozy Saving Ghost in the Sheet's life when Ghost in the Sheet lures Oozy towards the Cellar.
 The worker then pacifies the local souls, confronts his boss and defeats him.